fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * They did not eat pork;
 * They worshiped one God and prayed to God alone;
 * They greeted each other with "Shalom!"
 (Peace!)
-* And they considered Jesus to be a promied Messiah
+* And they considered Jesus to be a promised Messiah

 In the New Testament, in Matthew 5:17 Jesus states why he came: